rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 Implementation details are plugin dependent, this is the occasion for the plugin to stop services and do anything needed to prepare the system for a reset.

 The `elemental-agent` will exit once reset has been triggered.
-It is expected to run `elemental-agent --reset` after, to actually perform the reset of the host.
+It is expected to run `elemental-agent reset` after, to actually perform the reset of the host.

 ### Resetting

-The `Resetting` phase happens when `elemental-agent --reset` is ran.
+The `Resetting` phase happens when `elemental-agent reset` is ran.

 The `elemental-agent` will first delete the remote `ElementalHost`.
 This will add a `deletionTimestamp` to the remote resource, however a finalizer will prevent deletion until reset is deemed successful.